TheTechOddBug/lon-mirror/README.md

-These define the primary benchmark center of the project.
+These define the main benchmark center of the diagnostics lineage.

-Additional reports, notes, and side validations may support them, but should not replace them as the main public center.
+Additional reports, notes, and side validations may support them, but should not replace them as the public center of gravity.

 ---

 Primary runtime path

-The strongest runtime branch currently exposed in the project is:
+The strongest runtime branch currently exposed in the repository is:

 1. silent-failure detection